US To Reopen Borders To Vaccinated Travelers Nov 8 - UrduPoint

 The months of restrictions affecting hundreds of millions of people helped fuel both personal and economic suffering brought on by the Covid-19 pandemic.

+Airlines for America said its members were "eager to begin safely reuniting the countless families, friends and colleagues," adding "reopening of borders is essential for our nation's economic recovery."
+International Air Transport Association (IATA) chief Willie Walsh said that "for the millions who have been locked out of the US for up to 18 months it is great news that the US will welcome fully vaccinated foreign travellers.

-- Testing and tracing - Not all the technical and logistical details of the new policy have yet been announced.
+" - Testing and tracing - Not all the technical and logistical details of the new policy have been announced.

 But officials had previously outlined it, saying that vaccinated air passengers will need to be tested within three days before travel, and airlines will be required to put in place a contact tracing system.